 - Light the newspaper

-Since the burn will progress downward, away from the flow of oxygen, the top-down burn arrangement can extend the burn time of the fire.
+Since the burn will progress downward, away from the flow of oxygen, the top-down burn arrangement can extend the burn time of the fire significantly.
+A properly built top down fire can double burn time over a log cabin style fire, effectively halving your fuel consumption.
 Standing the logs with their ends all pointing toward the middle (teepee style) creates a similar effect that will result in a slower burn time.

 Modifying an Open Fireplace